litalbarkai/open-redatam/README.md

 ## Credits

-This Redatam Converter was created and is supported by Lital Barkai (barkailital@gmail.com).
+This REDATAM Converter was created and is supported by Lital Barkai (barkailital@gmail.com).

 The tests, installation instructions and R package were created by Mauricio "Pacha" Vargas Sepulveda (m.sepulveda@mail.utoronto.ca)